markvilar/afft/README.md

-# Afft - AUV File Formatting Tool
+# AUV File Formatting Tool

 ![ci](https://github.com/markvilar/raft/actions/workflows/ci.yml/badge.svg)
 ![pylint](https://github.com/markvilar/raft/actions/workflows/pylint.yml/badge.svg)

-Raft is a collection of tools for working with data from ACFRs AUVs.
+Afft is a collection of tools for working with data from ACFRs AUVs.
 The tools consist of creating file queries from metadata, transferring files and directories, and parsing various data files.
 The repository includes support for the following tools: